Sinema says she will 'move forward' on economic bill, putting Biden's agenda on the cusp of Senate approval – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jessica Dean, Ella Nilsen, Clare Foran and Alex Rogers contributed to this report.
+CNN’s Tami Luhby, Jessica Dean, Ella Nilsen, Clare Foran and Alex Rogers contributed to this report.

-Note: This story and headline have been updated with additional developments Friday.